 In order to take advantage of these benefits of chia gel, you would need to know the proper chia seed-to-water ratio to ensure that the seeds soak up as much water as possible and that you are left with a nice consistency of chia gel and not something that is too stodgy or too watery.

 Also, in case it wasn’t obvious at this point, you need to be using whole chia seeds, not ground ones.
 Also, it’s really important when making a gel that you get high quality, raw, organic Chia Seeds, otherwise you’ll just be soaking up pesticides and other garbage that you absolutely don’t want.

-I personally buy this bag of Chia seeds from Amazon and think it’s completely amazing.
+I personally buy this bag of Chia seeds and think it’s completely amazing.
 They are Organic and raw and probably the best-reviewed chia seeds anywhere.

 The way you make your chia seeds will be dependent on personal preference, but the best ratio of water to chia seeds is a 6:1 ratio.

 You can experiment with using more or less water depending on your preferred preference and also depending on the food item you are combining the chia seeds with.

 Start off with a ratio of 6:1.
 An example of this would be 1/3 cup of chia seeds added to 2 cups of filtered water.

 If you are wanting a thinner gel which is easier to drink, you could use a 9:1 ratio.
 This allows the chia drink to go down easier with more water and helps to promote hydration in the body.